corybrunson/ggalluvial/README.md

 ## Install

-This package is serviceable (in the narrow sense of producing the kinds of images i had wanted), but it should not be viewed as stable.
+This package is serviceable (in the narrow sense of producing the kinds of images i had wanted), *but it should not be viewed as stable*.
 For one thing, hopefully the argument syntax can be made more elegant.
 So i don't anticipate sending this to CRAN any time soon.
 Here's how to install in the meantime:

 ```{r}
 if (!require(devtools)) {